These Two Supplements Are Your New Secret For GI Distress

 Probiotics for diarrhea: the microbiome and the immune system.

-Scientists believe that the immune system and the bacteria that live in the gut "co-evolved" to communicate and support one another.
-"Good" bacteria helps stimulate and "prime" the immune system to keep it in tiptop fighting shape against "bad" bacteria that can make us sick.
+Scientists believe that the immune system and the bacteria that live in the gut co-evolved2 to communicate and support one another.
+"Good" bacteria helps stimulate and prime the immune system to keep it in tiptop fighting shape against "bad" bacteria that can make us sick.
 In addition, some "good" bacteria produce toxins3 to fight off "bad" bacteria themselves.
-So a healthy gut equals a healthy and strong immune system.
+"They outnumber and antagonize unwelcome pathogens, including unfavorable bacteria, yeast, and parasites," says Pedre.

-Probiotic supplements deliver an array of "good" bacteria to help restore balance in the gut and support the immune system.
-One study even found that probiotics were able to reduce the duration of diarrhea symptoms by one or two days.
-And when you're tethered to the toilet, one or two days is a huge win.
-Probiotic-rich foods may be tough to stomach right now, especially dairy-based ones like yogurt, so you may want to stick to a supplement to reap the bacterial benefits.
+Popping a probiotic in times of gastrointestinal distress might also help manage the severity and duration of diarrhea.
+One research review even found that some probiotic strains were able to lessen the duration of diarrhea symptoms5 by a day.
+And when you're tethered to the toilet, an extra day of relief is a huge win.
+Probiotic foods may be tough to stomach when your stomach is upset, especially dairy-based ones like yogurt, so you may want to stick to a supplement to reap the bacterial benefits.

 Glutamine for diarrhea: gut health and hydration.

 Probiotics are the primary workhorse when it comes to gut issues, but there’s another one that can help: glutamine, glutamine6, an amino acid.
 Having adequate glutamine levels in the body is important for maintaining gut integrity and health.
 "When it comes to gut health, L-glutamine is necessary for the health and growth of the enterocytes that line your gastrointestinal tract," says functional medicine practitioner Will Cole, D.C., IFMCP.
 This lining is a barrier that keeps any pathogens and toxins that we consume or come in contact with from entering the bloodstream, while absorbing all the good-for-you nutrients.